scolapicchioni/blazor/Lab03/readme.md

 ## The Update Page

-The `UpdatePhoto.razor` will look more or less the same, we just need to modify the button into update instead of add.
+The `UpdatePhoto.razor` will look more or less the same, we just need to modify the button into update instead of add (which, again, calls for a refactor in order to apply the DRY principle, but we'll do it later).

 ```html
 @page "/photos/update/{id:int}"